 During the colder months of the year, the comfort of your home depends on the proper working function of your heating system.
 When your furnace breaks down or stops working properly, reach out to the furnace repair service experts at Horizon!
-We have nearly 30 years of experience providing reliable furnace repairs for homeowners throughout Delaware, Southern New Jersey, Southeastern Pennsylvania, and Northeastern Maryland.
+We have nearly 30 years of experience providing reliable furnace repairs for homeowners throughout Delaware, New Jersey, Pennsylvania, North Carolina, and Maryland.
 Give our team a call by phone at 1-800-642-4419 to receive assistance with a malfunctioning furnace.

 Same-Day Furnace Repair Service – Available 24/7

 Our technicians are able to repair just about any type of home furnace using cutting-edge techniques and state-of-the-art tools.
 As an outstanding furnace repair company, we can accurately diagnose the root of the issue and quickly get to work making the necessary repairs.
 We even offer same day and emergency furnace service at no additional cost!

 Many homeowners don’t often think of the state of their furnace—that is until the first cold day of the year comes around and the furnace won’t turn on or only blows cold air.
 Keeping an eye out for common signs of trouble can help you avoid a complete furnace breakdown.
 Addressing any issues early on with a furnace tune-up can also help you avoid the most extensive (and therefore, more expensive) furnace repairs down the road.